plebedev3/SEVIR_Contrastive_Learning/readme.md

 ### Optical Flows

-Using LLMapReduce, the map_to_opt_flow and the corrsibonding submit sh script will map along nodes and calculate the optical flow.
-The reduce step will later combine the batched pickle files together, but this is not nessisary as of now
+Using LLMapReduce, the map_to_opt_flow and the corresponding submit sh script will map the batched files across nodes and calculate the optical flow for the dataset.
+The reduce step will later combine the batched pickle files together, but this is not nessisary as of now, so it does nothing.

 Using the command:
 LLMapReduce --mapper map_to_opt_flow.sh --reducer reduce_to_opt_flow.sh --input SEVIR_IR069_NORMED_CMAPS --output SEVIR_IR069_OPT_FLOWS --slotsPerTask=16 --np=7 --prefix=ir069 --ext=noext --ndata=4